-Cherry Blossoms within the City Beautiful
+Cherry blossoms within the city

-Shirakawa River(Best around March 26 to April 4) Located in northern part of Gion is an area that has one of the most scenic atmospheres of Kyoto.
-Many eateries in machiya, or Kyoto-style house, are lined in this area because of the wonderful view of Shirakawa River and the rich history of Gion.
-Maiko and Geiko of Gion visit Tatsumi Daimyoujin（辰巳大明神）located right by Shirakawa River to pray for their success in dance performances.
-When cherry blossoms bloom, the lights in the shrine illuminate for a beautiful sight.
-During the cherry blossom season, the area is extra beautiful filled with pink blossoms, and with the wind, the petals elegantly fall into the river.
+Shirakawa RiverLocated in northern part of Gion, this area has one of the most scenic atmospheres of Kyoto.
+Many restaurants in machiya, or Kyoto-style town houses, line this area because of the wonderful view of the Shirakawa River and the rich history of Gion.
+Maiko and geisha of Gion visit Tatsumi Daimyoujin（辰巳大明神）located right by Shirakawa River to pray for success in dance performances.
+When cherry blossoms bloom, the lights in the shrine illuminate a beautiful sight at night.
+During the cherry blossom season, the area is extremely beautiful, filled with pink blossoms, and with the wind, the petals elegantly fall into the river.
 It’s a must-go place to take pictures during the full bloom and also when the petals are falling.

-Takasegawa Canal(Best around March 26 to April 4) We hope visitors will come across Takasegawa when they are in central Kyoto area.
-It is the canal with one end around Nijo-Kiyamachi and runs along Kiyamachi Street connected to Uji River.
+Takase RiverWe hope visitors will come across the Takase River when they are in central Kyoto area.
+It is actually not a river but a canal with one end around Nijo-Kiyamachi and runs along Kiyamachi Street.
 It’s easily accessible from Shijo-Kawaramachi, a major street for shopping and dining.
-The canal once was an important part of Kyoto transporting various goods along to the city, but now this beautiful area consists of many restaurants and bars that opens its doors every night.
-Someiyoshino cherry blossom trees also line up along the canal aweing all those who walk along it.
-The calm flow of water and blooming cherry blossoms matches so well, and when the wind blows, the storm of petals will fly in the air and into the streaming canal.
-Lights illuminating the blossoms create a charming ambiance to take a walk after devouring a nice dinner.
-We recommend that you enjoy a night out in this area!
+The canal was once an important part of Kyoto, transporting various goods to the city, but now this beautiful area consists of many restaurants and bars that open their doors every night.
+Somei Yoshino cherry trees also line up the canal putting all those who walk along it in awe.
+The calm flow of water and cherry blossoms match so well, and when the wind blows, a storm of petals will fly in the air and into the streaming canal.
+Lights illuminating the blossoms create a charming ambiance to take a walk in after a nice dinner.
+We recommend that you enjoy a night out by the Takase River!

-Miyako Odori (dance)Get a taste of tradition and watch the dance performed by the Geiko and Maiko of Gion district.
-First Miyako dance was performed in 1872, and the tradition still continues every year in Gion.
+Miyako Odori (dance)Get a taste of tradition and watch the dance performed by the geisha and maiko of Gion district.
+First Miyako dance was performed in 1872, and the tradition still continues in Gion.
 Beauty of four seasons is projected in the performance.
-Notice the change in seasons and the beautiful kimono worn by real Geiko and Maiko.
-Tickets sell out fast during cherry blossom season, so do consider getting reservation in advance!
+Notice the change in seasons and the beautiful kimono worn by real geisha and maiko.
+Tickets sell out fast during cherry blossom season, so do consider getting a reservation in advance!

-Gion Komori(Best around March 26 to April 4) Gion Komori is located right by Shirakawa River of Gion making it one of an excellent place to enjoy some Japanese sweets and matcha green tea in an environment filled with cherry blossoms.
+Gion KomoriGion Komori is located right by the Shirakawa River of Gion making it an excellent place to enjoy some Japanese sweets and matcha green tea in an environment filled with cherry blossoms.
 It’s a popular place among both tourists and locals especially during the spring season.